4d/4d-for-ios/docs/Actions-Using-Parameters.md

 </div>

-In the [previous tutorial](define-first-action.html), we discoverd how to execute 4D code from an iOS app by defining actions from the [Actions section](actions.html).
+In the [previous tutorial](define-first-action.html), we discovered how to execute 4D code from an iOS app by defining actions from the [Actions section](actions.html).

 In this tutorial, we're going to go further and create: